getCUJO/QoOID/draft-ietf-ippm-qoo.md

 application, the goal is to identify the network conditions where application performance is optimal and where it becomes unacceptable.
 There is no universally strict threshold at which network conditions render an application unacceptable.
-For optimal performance, some applications may have clear definitions, but for others, such as web browsing and gaming, lower latency is always preferable.
+For optimal performance, some applications may have clear definitions, but for others, such as web browsing and gaming, lower latency and loss is always preferable.

 One approach for deriving possible thresholds is to run the application over a controlled network segment with adjustable quality and then vary the network conditions while continuously observing the resulting application-level performance.
 The latter can be assessed manually by the entity